 Program Coordinator of Women’s Resource Center

-Georgia Tech Pride Alumni (GTPA), an officially chartered affinity group of the Georgia Tech Alumni Association, is a community of lesbian, gay, bisexual, transgender and supportive Tech alumni, faculty and staff.
-GTPA focuses on connecting LGBT alumni, supporting current students in their professional development, and engaging in service towards Georgia Tech and the broader community
+Georgia Tech Lavender Alumni (GTLA), an officially chartered affinity group of the Georgia Tech Alumni Association, is a community of lesbian, gay, bisexual, transgender and supportive Tech alumni, faculty and staff.
+GTLA focuses on connecting LGBT alumni, supporting current students in their professional development, and engaging in service towards Georgia Tech and the broader community